 And Safari is integrated into iOS in more intangible ways - the overall design aesthetic, for example.
 This means that Safari feels like a natural extension of the iPhone and its menus and settings.

 Finally, there are the advantages held by any incumbent: it's the easiest option, since it's preinstalled and you don't need to invest any time looking into alternatives; and it's comfortable, because you're already used to the way it works.
 All of the other browsers here will require some getting used to - but if you find one that's worth sticking with that'll be a one-off investment.

 The advantage that Safari holds over its rivals at the moment - that it's the only browser you're allowed to have as the default - is so huge (and, you could say, so unfair) that we still don't feel able to recommend switching to a rival.

 Still, they're all free, so you can take a look for yourself.

-Advantages: Fast; saves on data consumption; fantastic keyboard helps handle fiddly URL text on a small screen
+Pros: Fast; saves on data consumption; fantastic keyboard helps handle fiddly URL text on a small screen

-Disadvantages: We've found it a tiny bit crash-prone; compromises in image quality etc required in order to achieve big speed/data improvements
+Cons: We've found it a tiny bit crash-prone; compromises in image quality etc required in order to achieve big speed/data improvements

 Opera is widely understood to be the connoisseur's choice of web browser software.
 It occupies only about one percent of the web browser market on desktop, but its users claim (not without some justification) that it's the best product around.